bbelka/my-sql-mini-demo/README.md

+This is a demo done in class to create the below functionality.

+STUDENTS: notice that some of the designated routes in the below readme are different than in the original project to follow the proper REST patern.

 # Unit 12 Mini-Project: Movie Database

 In this mini-project, you will build Rest API routes for creating, retrieving, and deleting movies from a MySQL database.